NATO stands for the North Atlantic Treaty Organization, which was formed in 1949 in the aftermath of World War II and at the outset of the Cold War.

-The treaty stipulates that NATO member nations will respond collectively to an attack against any other member.
+Article 5 of the treaty states that NATO members will respond collectively to an attack against any other member.
+"The Parties agree that an armed attack against one or more of them in Europe or North America shall be considered an attack against them all," it reads, according to the official NATO website.
 Participating countries are not obligated to respond with military force, but can choose to support other members with political, economic or other forms of aid.

 "NATO's essential purpose is to safeguard the freedom and security of its members through political and military means," the Brussels-based group's website states.

-Currently, NATO membership stands at 28 nations.
+There are currently 30 member states in NATO.
 The 12 original members from 1949 are Belgium, Canada, Denmark, France, Iceland, Italy, Luxembourg, the Netherlands, Norway, Portugal, the United Kingdom and the United States.